CopterExpress/clover/docs/en/DJS_Phoenix_Ikshana.md

 ## Team information
 We are the DJS Phoenix, the official drone team of Dwarkadas.
 J. Sanghvi College of Engineering.

-The list of team members:
+## The list of team members:

-Shubham Mehta, shubhamdmehta3257@gmail.com, Mechanical Akhilesh Sadalgekar, akhilesh.sadalgekar01@gmail.com, Mechanical Aman Bhatt, aman.bhatt0001@gmail.com, Mechanical
+Shubham Mehta, shubhamdmehta3257@gmail.com, Mechanical.
+Akhilesh Sadalgekar, akhilesh.sadalgekar01@gmail.com, Mechanical.
+Aman Bhatt, aman.bhatt0001@gmail.com, Mechanical.
-Manan Dedhia,manandedhia2001@gmail.com ,Mechanical
+Manan Dedhia,manandedhia2001@gmail.com ,Mechanical.
-Harshal Warde, harshal.warde@gmail.com, Mechanical Karan Pandit	karandpandit26@gmail.com	Mechanical
+Harshal Warde, harshal.warde@gmail.com, Mechanical.
+Karan Pandit,	karandpandit26@gmail.com,	Mechanical.
-Soham P Dalvi	dalvisoham710@gmail.com	Mechanical
+Soham P Dalvi	dalvisoham710@gmail.com	Mechanical.
-Shrey Parekh, talkshrey@gmail.com, Programmer
+Shrey Parekh, talkshrey@gmail.com, Programmer.
-Kush Maniar, kushmaniar@gmail.com, Programmer
+Kush Maniar, kushmaniar@gmail.com, Programmer.
-Deepti Singh, singhdeepti311@gmail.com, Programmer Tanmai Kamat, crazinessspeaks@gmail.com, Programmer Aayushman Gupta	guptaaayushmaan@gmail.com	Programmer Bhavna Mulchandani	bhavnamulchandani214@gmail.com Programmer Hardik Gupta, ghardik5902@gmail.com, Programmer Prithvi Kollara 	prithvikollara@gmail.com 	Electronics Khushi Sanghvi, khushisanghvi940@gmail.com, Electronics Prisha Singhania, prishadsinghania@gmail.com, Electronics Ankit Sawant, ankitsawant26@gmail.com, Electronics Suchit Tilak, suchitmumbai@gmail.com, Electronics Shubh Jatin Pokarne	shubhpokarne91@gmail.com	Electronics Manavi jain, Manavijain02@gmail.com, Marketing Saiprasad Patil, saiprasad30042003@gmail.com, Marketing Parth Sawjiyani 	sawjiyaniparth@gmail.com Marketing Jainam K Shah	jainams6160@gmail.com	Marketing
+Deepti Singh, singhdeepti311@gmail.com, Programmer.
+Tanmai Kamat, crazinessspeaks@gmail.com, Programmer.
+Aayushman Gupta	guptaaayushmaan@gmail.com	Programmer.
+Bhavna Mulchandani	bhavnamulchandani214@gmail.com Programmer.
+Hardik Gupta, ghardik5902@gmail.com, Programmer.
+Prithvi Kollara, prithvikollara@gmail.com,	Electronics.
+Khushi Sanghvi, khushisanghvi940@gmail.com, Electronics.
+Prisha Singhania, prishadsinghania@gmail.com, Electronics.
+Ankit Sawant, ankitsawant26@gmail.com, Electronics.
+Suchit Tilak, suchitmumbai@gmail.com, Electronics.
+Shubh Jatin Pokarne	shubhpokarne91@gmail.com, Electronics.
+Manavi jain, Manavijain02@gmail.com, Marketing.
+Saiprasad Patil, saiprasad30042003@gmail.com, Marketing.
+Parth Sawjiyani, sawjiyaniparth@gmail.com Marketing.
+Jainam K Shah, jainams6160@gmail.com	Marketing.
-Meet Gosar	gosarmeet134@gmail.com	Marketing
+Meet Gosar,	gosarmeet134@gmail.com	Marketing.

 ## Project description
 Ikshana is a fully autonomous drone that operates in a parking lot.
 It scans for available parking places and then guide drivers by directing them to an optimal unoccupied parking location using LED Blinkers.

 ### Project idea
-•	We came up with the concept of using drones to search for parking spots, this alleviates the problem of having to do it manually which is tedious and time consuming.
+We came up with the concept of using drones to search for parking spots, this alleviates the problem of having to do it manually which is tedious and time consuming.
 It will help us save time and effort.
-•	The driver will be able to see our drone, which will lead the vehicle to the parking location.
+The driver will be able to see our drone, which will lead the vehicle to the parking location.
-• The drone's arms include programmable LEDs.
+The drone's arms include programmable LEDs.
 By blinking in a relay pattern, these LEDs will direct you down the path, whether to turn right, left, continue or stop.
-•	The drone is equipped with sensors to maintain a safe distance in all direction and avoid obstacles
+The drone is equipped with sensors to maintain a safe distance in all direction and avoid obstacles

 ### The potential outcomes
 Problem